Skip to content

 State Inheritance Tax

 Pennsylvania has an inheritance tax.
 Pennsylvania has a flat inheritance tax: 0% for surviving spouses, 4.5% for lineal descendants and ancestors, 12% for siblings, 15% for all other beneficiaries.
 No exemption threshold; the tax applies to all inherited assets.
 Unlike estate tax (which is paid by the estate), inheritance tax is paid by the individual beneficiaries.
 The rate usually depends on the relationship between the beneficiary and the deceased.
 Spouses are typically exempt, and close relatives usually pay lower rates than more distant relatives or non-relatives.
+Learn more in our estate tax guide.

 Federal Estate Tax